photoprism/photoprism/SPONSORS.md

 - [GitHub Sponsors](https://link.photoprism.app/sponsor) is priced in USD and also offers [one-time donations](https://link.photoprism.app/donate)
 - [Patreon](https://link.photoprism.app/patreon) is priced in Euro and also offers yearly payments
-- Stripe will be available in 2022, so you can sign up directly in the app
+- Stripe will be available this year, so you can sign up directly in the app

 Feel free to [reach out to us](https://www.photoprism.app/contact) if you have change requests.
 You are also welcome to contact us for bank account details and business partnerships.